cn10xdev/Event-Management/README.md

 ### Payments

-A list of all the payments made is show on the payments page.
-We can search these payments based on the user's roll number or the username of the admin who registered the payement.
+The Payments page displays a list of all payments made.
+We can search these payments based on the user's roll number or the username of the admin who registered the payment.

 ![payments](assets/payments.png)